dezoito/dezoito.github.io/_posts/2015-03-29-fw1-example-app-project-structure.md

 Finally:

 {% highlight js %}
-function setupSession(){
+    function setupRequest() {
-    // CSRF Token, unique for each user/session session.csrftoken = CSRFGenerateToken();
+        // CSRF Token, unique for each user/request request.csrftoken = CSRFGenerateToken();
     }
 {% endhighlight %}

-This generates a CSRF Token at the start of the user's session.
+This generates a CSRF Token at the start of the every request.
 We are going to be using this when forms are submitted, to prevent [CSRF attacks](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29).